 These issues are also addressed in our Human Rights Policy Statement and in our Supplier Code of Conduct, which were published on our corporate website in January 2021, and which state our opposition to the exploitation of workers through any form of forced or bonded labor, slavery, human trafficking or other labor practices that involve harsh or inhumane treatment.

-With regard to our own labor practices, the WBA Code of Conduct and Business Ethics and our corporate values of trust and inclusion set forth our standards for a diverse and inclusive workplace that provides a safe and healthy environment and that complies with or exceeds local law.
+With regard to our own labor practices, the WBA Code of Conduct and Business Ethics and our corporate values set forth our standards for a diverse and inclusive workplace that provides a safe and healthy environment and that complies with or exceeds local law.
 The WBA Global Human Resources Policy requires an effective program be in place to help address the reporting, investigation, and disposition of any potential modern slavery claims within our own business while also ensuring compliance with labor laws involving migrant and foreign national workers.

 As we are a global company with businesses in many countries, local policies provide additional guidance and detail on these issues.
 However, local policies may only inform WBA if their standards are equal to or stricter than those of WBA.